The sales pitch:

-Samax Amen draws people, places and things for fun and profit.
-He is the artist of many great comics you never heard of like Herman Heed, Champion of Children, The Brother and The World As You Know It.
+Samax Amen is a professional Content Developer, Illustrator and Cartoonist.
+He is the artist of many great comics you never heard of like FREELANCER LIFE, Herman Heed, Champion of Children, and The World As You Know It.
 He even writes and draws his own comics, like Dare: The Adventures of Darius Davidson, Spontaneous, and Manchild when he gets around to it.
 Because making comics is hard and stuff, he started GhettoManga as a blog in 2006 and as a print magazine in 2008.

 comics. hiphop. news. art. culture